• Skip to primary navigation

 Ingredients with Steps

-This Haitian Djon Djon Rice recipe (Diri Djon Djon) features parboiled basmati rice simmered in a rich broth made from djon djon mushrooms, low-sodium chicken broth, and water, creating the dish’s signature black hue and earthy taste.
+This Haitian Djon Djon Rice recipe (Diri Djon Djon) features parboiled basmati rice simmered in a rich broth made with djon djon mushrooms, low-sodium chicken broth, and water, which creates the dish's signature black hue and earthy flavor.

-In a large pot, olive oil is heated and used to sauté minced garlic, epis seasoning, and a sprig of thyme until fragrant.
+In a large pot, olive oil is heated, and minced garlic, epis seasoning, and a sprig of thyme are sautéed until fragrant.
 Cooked green peas or lima beans, black pepper, and dried shrimp are added and sautéed briefly before the mushroom broth and chicken bouillon are stirred in.

 Once boiling, the rinsed rice is added, seasoned with kosher salt, and the mixture is covered and simmered on low for 15-20 minutes until the liquid is absorbed and the rice is tender.